5th Street Collingwood All Abilities Youth Chorus

 to be etransfered to ali@5thstreet.ca

-In cases where it is not affordable we will help support.
+In cases where it is not affordable we will help subsidize.

 Each participant must fill out the registration.